We are proudly based

 Our Founder

-Jocelyn Peltier-Huntley is a professional engineer with experience in higher education, gender equity research, mining, and farming.
-She has a B. Sc. with distinction in Mechanical Engineering (2005) and M. Sc.
-(2019) from the University of Saskatchewan.
+Dr. Jocelyn Peltier-Huntley is a professional engineer with experience in higher education, EDI research, mining, and farming.
+She has a B. Sc. with distinction in Mechanical Engineering (2005), M. Sc.
+(2019), and a Ph.D.
+(2024) from the University of Saskatchewan.

 Jocelyn grew up on the family farm near Hazlet, SK.
 As a fourth-generation farmer, she understands the value of hard work, community, and collaboration needed to sustain a business.
 Jocelyn has worked in British Columbia and Saskatchewan as a professional engineer in support of the mining industry.
-Jocelyn also has experience teaching, coordinating, and with research in higher education.
-Her multi-disciplinary and collaborative approach will support you through making the changes you are leading in your organization.
+Jocelyn also has experience teaching, coordinating, and with research in higher education and volunteering in the not-for-profit sector.
+Her multi-disciplinary and collaborative approach will support you to inspire and lead change within your organization.

 To learn more about Jocelyn’s equity, diversity, and inclusion (EDI) research in the mining industry and engineering profession, click the button below to visit her EDI research website.